911-Berescu-Adrian/Quoridor/README.md

 # Quoridor
-A python implementation of the strategy game [Quoridor](https://en.wikipedia.org/wiki/Quoridor) using PyGame and A* search.
+A python implementation of the strategy game [Quoridor](https://en.wikipedia.org/wiki/Quoridor) using Python and A* search.

 # Requirements:
 coverage==6.2 <br />